nemtsov/requirejs-jquery-backbone-bootstrap-tpl/README.md

 You'll see that it will only pull **4 files**.
 That is because the build-step combines all CSS and JS into the fewest possible number of files.

+## Testing

+Do this once to get all of the testing dependencies:

+    npm install

+Run the following to test the project (testing is done via [Mocha](http://visionmedia.github.com/mocha/)):

+    make test

 ## More